-If You Think You Have an STD
+If You Think You Have an STI (STD)

 Follow your treatment plan

-Get new treatment for each new STD.
+Get new treatment for each new STI.

 Don’t share medicine unless instructed to do so by your healthcare provider or clinic.